DadBodDao/DadBodDocs/docs/Items.md

 ## Utility
 Items function similary to DadBods, but because there are less of them, the funds are split up among fewer people.
-In the item shop in game, people can purchase items for their DadBod.
+In the item shop in game, people can purchase items for their Bod.
 Each time an item is purchased, the 20% of the funds are split up among the owners of that Item.

 Example: